 After Care and Snack

 Some students stay with us for our after school care from 3:00-5:30 PM.
-During this time all students are provided with a snack and enjoy activities such as Spanish Yoga, Music, and Dance.
+During this time all students have an opportunity to eat the afternoon snack from their lunch bags, and enjoy activities such as Music, and Dance, free play, drawing, and coloring.
 All activities are facilitated in the target language.